taypopp/Popp-Portfolio/WWFbasemap.md

 ## In Action

 Below you can see how the map looks at three different zoom extents.
+There are no scale indicators in the Styling Wizard.

 ### Countries and Continents

-This is how the map looks at x zoom extent...

 [countries picture here]

 ### States and Provinces

-And y zoom extent...

 [states picture here]

 ### Places and Parks

-And Z zoom extent.

 [closeup image here]